 Based on a

-conducted at this year’s Worldwide Developer Conference, Apple says that developers are supporting its next generation operating system.
+recently released survey conducted at this year’s Worldwide Developer Conference, Apple says that developers are supporting its next generation operating system.
 In fact, Apple says that more than 50 percent of developers that attended the show will release a product for Mac OS X within the next six months.

 According to the survey, 29 percent of developers plan to release Mac OS X software within one to three months and 26 percent will to release a product within four to six months.